 Where do you work?

 Getting a job when you have a low level of Spanish can obviously be very difficult, but if you end up working for your local Irish pub serving tourists and other expats, you are missing out on 8 hours a day of golden practice opportunity.
 I have failed at this one, I have to admit.
-The company where I work now uses both English and Spanish interchangeably, but I only speak Spanish regularly with the minority of my colleagues who do not speak English.
-Must try harder at this one.
+The company where I worked the most during my time in Spain used both English and Spanish interchangeably, but I only spoke Spanish regularly with the minority of my colleagues who did not speak English.
+I should have tried harder at this one.

 What do you spend your time doing?

-I remember how it was not knowing anybody in a foreign country and trying to resist just staying indoors with a good English DVD and Facebook.
+I remember how it was not knowing anybody in a foreign country and trying to resist just staying indoors with a good English language movie.
 Big fail.
-At least make it a Spanish DVD.
+At least make it a Spanish language movie!
 If you don’t know anyone yet, get yourself an intercambio.
 Your Spanish level will improve rapidly and you may make some good friends.
 I certainly did.

-If you’re feeling brave you could even sign up for classes in something like any other Spanish person, such as cooking, film appreciation etc. You may not get much at first but you will avoid the main problem with Spanish language classes.
+If you’re feeling brave you could even sign up for classes in something, alongside native Spanish speaking people, such as cooking, film appreciation etc. You may not understand much at first but you will avoid the main problem with Spanish language classes.
 They are full of foreigners!

 If all else fails you could actually study.

-If you’re not abroad specifically to take an intensive Spanish language course, then at least get the books out and put the time in.
-Before I had a job here I spent many hours in the wonderful public libraries of Barcelona just going through my Spanish grammar excercises.
-I know some people are a bit dismissive of using standard Spanish grammar and excercise books, but as part of a mixed way of learning I think that they are invaluable.
+If you’re not abroad specifically to take an intensive Spanish language course, then at least hit the books and put the time in.
+Before I had a job here I spent many hours in the wonderful public libraries of Barcelona just going through my Spanish grammar exercises.
+I know some people are a bit dismissive of using standard Spanish grammar and exercise books, but as part of a mixed way of learning I think that they are invaluable.